Advanced Passenger Train: HST vs. APT

 It was during this time that other groups within BR began to agitate against APT, saying it was simply too large a step to make in a single design.
 They proposed building a much simpler design, powered by conventional diesels and lacking tilt, but capable of speeds of up to 125 mph and able to run anywhere on the BR network.
 This emerged in 1970 as the High Speed Train (HST), and development proceeded rapidly.

-As the APT programme continued, management began infighting and a round of empire building followed.
+As the APT programme continued, management began infighting.
 Experienced engineering resources were withheld from the APT project, using them instead to press ahead as swiftly as possible with what they saw as a conventional rival to APT.
 As it appeared the HST would be a relatively sure bet, BR's board of directors dithered on the APT project, eventually cutting the number of trains to four.
 This was later cut to three by the government in a 1974 round of budget cuts.